Getting to Montserrat

 - flight from Antigua aboard Fly Montserrat or BMN SVG Air

-- flights from Saint Maarten about WinAir
+- flight from Saint Maarten aboard WinAir

 - helicopter charter from Antigua via Calvin Air